Tsunami014/Blaze-Sudio/README.md

 | [🔜 Next versions](#-next-versions) |
 | [⭐️ Star History](#️-star-history) |

 The docs are in progress.
-If you are working offline, you can look in <!-- Pypi ignore -->[the docs folder of *this* repo (not the built package)](docs/SUMMARY.md) or if you're online, <!-- End Pypi ignore -->[https://tsunami014.gitbook.io/blaze-sudios](https://tsunami014.gitbook.io/blaze-sudios)
+If you are working offline, you can look in [the docs folder of *this* repo (not the built package)](docs/SUMMARY.md) or if you're online, [https://tsunami014.gitbook.io/blaze-sudios](https://tsunami014.gitbook.io/blaze-sudios)

 # 🚀 About
 [![Powered by Wi-Fi and wild optimism](https://badgen.net/badge/Powered%20by/Wi-Fi%20&%20wild%20optimism/yellow)]()